benniejoseph/tradetaper/GOOGLE_OAUTH_SETUP.md

    - Ensure the latest backend code with Google OAuth is deployed
    - Check that GoogleStrategy is properly registered in AuthModule

+5. **Next.js "useSearchParams should be wrapped in Suspense" error**:
+   - Fixed in our implementation with proper Suspense boundary

 ## Implementation Files

 ### Backend Files: